Jabbol/DBM-Projects/Ticket System/README.md

 ## General Information
-This is a reworked version of my previous [Advanced Ticket Sytem](https://github.com/zachdoug24/dbm-projects/tree/adv_ticket_sys) that features much more variability for servers that feature a large amount of Bots.
+This is a reworked version of my previous [Advanced Ticket Sytem](https://github.com/zachdoug24/dbm-projects/tree/adv_ticket_sys) that features much more variability for bots that feature a large variety of servers.
+This has all the features the previous included, plus much more.

 ## Important Information / Notes